opea-project/GenAIExamples/DocSum/docker_compose/intel/hpu/gaudi/README.md

 ## 🚀 Launch the UI

 Several UI options are provided.
-If you need to work with multimedia documents, .doc, or .pdf files, only the Gradio UI supports that.
-If the Gradio UI is not built, the Svelte UI will be started
+If you need to work with multimedia documents, .doc, or .pdf files, suggested to use Gradio UI.

 ### Gradio UI